 Price Strategy of Xiaomi

-As of 2020, the price of Xiaomi’s smartphone range from as low as ₹5,000 to as high as ₹200,000.
-This affordable pricing strategy has been a crucial pivot for the company, making them India’s no.1 smartphone brand.
+As of 2020, the price of Xiaomi’s smartphone ranges from as low as ₹5,000 to as high as ₹200,000.
+This affordable pricing strategy has been a crucial pivot for the company, making it India’s no.1 smartphone brand.

 Place and Distribution Strategy of Xiaomi